Carl-Henric/MS2_Guardians_Pairs_Game/README.md

 ## Deployment

 The website code was written in Gitpod (IDE).
-The code was stored in Github (repository).
+The code was stored in Github (Repository).

 To deploy the website, under the Github repository, I went to Settings > Github Pages > Chose ‘master’ branch, after which the website was deployed.